SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/install-mailbox-role.md

 7. On the **Recommended Settings** page, choose one of the following settings:

-  - **Use recommended settings** Exchange automatically sends error reports and information about your computer hardware and how you use Exchange to Microsoft.
+  - **Use recommended settings**: Exchange automatically sends error reports and information about your computer hardware and how you use Exchange to Microsoft.
 For information about what's sent to Microsoft and how it's used, click **?** or the help links on the page.

-  - **Don't use recommended settings** These settings are disabled, but you can enable them at any time after Setup completes.
+  - **Don't use recommended settings**: These settings are disabled, but you can enable them at any time after Setup completes.

     Click **Next** to continue.
     ![Exchange 2016 Setup, Recommended Settings page](../../media/26af58f0-52ab-4482-8710-9a7cd2e7a6c3.png)

 8. On the **Server Role Selection** page, configure the following options:

-  - **Mailbox role** Select this option, which also automatically installs the **Management Tools**.
+  - **Mailbox role**: Select this option, which also automatically installs the **Management Tools**.

-  - **Automatically install Windows Server roles and features that are required to install Exchange** Select this option to have the Setup wizard install the required Windows prerequisites.
+  - **Automatically install Windows Server roles and features that are required to install Exchange**: Select this option to have the Setup wizard install the required Windows prerequisites.
 You might need to reboot the computer to complete the installation of some Windows features.
 If you don't select this option, you need to install the Windows features manually.

     **Note**: Selecting this option installs only the Windows features that are required by Exchange.
 You need to install other prerequisites manually.
 For more information, see [Exchange 2016 prerequisites](../../plan-and-deploy/prerequisites.md).